rpalfray/rpylib/scripts/README.md

 ## mlmc:
 Generation of data to check the MLMC algorithm with regard to the weak and strong convergence rates.
-The `application` folder contains examples of the MLMC applied to a CGMY process, a 3d Lévy copula and a 2d Levy-driven SDE.
+The `convergence` and `application` folders contains examples of the MLMC applied to a CGMY process, a 3d Lévy copula and a 2d Levy-driven SDE.

 ## statistics:
+### CTMC
+Examples of the Continuous-Time Markov chain approximation applied to:
+> `levy_process.py`: one-dimensional Lévy process

+> `levy_copula.py`: Lévy copulas.

 ### Direct Simulation
 > `direct.py`:
 illustrates the Monte-Carlo statistics when the model can be simulated directly via Monte-Carlo; the example at hand prices a call option with the Kou model and compare the result to the theoretical price.

+### Series
+Example for the series representation algorithm.